 If you rent a car, you’ll reach Sandton in less than 30 minutes.
-Or you can schedule an Uber for minimum stress.
+If not, you can schedule an Uber for minimum stress.

 We found Johannesburg a safe town for the tourists with a rented car, which we saw a lot.
 Finding a parking place is not a problem, although sometimes you will be approached by some guys offering you so-called protection of the car for a few bucks.
 It is up to you if you choose to pay them or not.

 ROSEBANK and MELROSE are considered the safest areas of the city.
-The neighbourhoods are always alive since there are plenty of vintage stores, restaurants, cafes, shops and bars.
+The neighborhoods are always alive since there are plenty of vintage stores, restaurants, cafes, shops, and bars.
 It’s easy to walk around so you’ll see many tourists in the area.
-The most part of the tourists chooses to stay in those two areas.
+Most of the tourists choose to stay in those two areas.

 SANDTON is the most important financial district in the country, which makes the area very safe.
-There are many restaurants, parks, shopping malls and hotels.
-We chose to stay here for a short time spent in Johannesburg, at a hotel near Nelson Mandela Square.
+There are many restaurants, parks, shopping malls, and hotels.
+We chose to stay here for the short time in Johannesburg, at a hotel near Nelson Mandela Square.

-MELVILLE is a university area, frequented by students from all over the country.
-The neighbourhood is fresh and lively due to the significant number of restaurants and nightclubs.
+MELVILLE is a university area frequented by students from all over the country.
+The neighborhood is fresh and lively due to the significant number of restaurants and nightclubs.

 Crime, street violence, and robbery are among the concerns for travelers coming to Johannesburg.
 But that doesn’t mean you should skip a visit to this city.
 Just be vigilant, don’t walk or drive at night time and keep your valuables safe.

 An excellent idea to discover the city would be hopping on a double-decker bus.
-With over 16 stops you can see over 20 of Johannesburg’s top attractions.
-Hop On Hop Off Johannesburg has many options to choose from- one day ticket, one day bus+ Soweto ticket, one Sunday sizzler ticket, or two-day ticket if you spend more than one day in Johannesburg.
+With over 16 stops, you can see over 20 of Johannesburg’s top attractions.
+Hop On Hop Off Johannesburg has many options to choose from- one day ticket, one day bus+ Soweto ticket, one Sunday sizzler ticket, or a two-day ticket if you spend more than one day in Johannesburg.